Best LLM SEO Checking Tools in 2026

 A technical post on "Vector Database Setup for LLM Retrieval" looked editorially strong but failed citation simulation before release.

-- Prompt set: 20 prompts mapped to one primary query family and two supporting intents.
+Setup: One draft URL in the engineering content cluster.
+Validation window: two checking cycles over five business days.
+Prompt set: 20 prompts mapped to one primary query family and two supporting intents.
+Gate rule: publish only if all scorecard thresholds passed.

 First validation run (failed)